Kotlin/KEEP/proposals/KEEP-0456-equals.md

 type(e1) is A && e1.equals(e2)  ==>  e2 is equality-bound(A)
 ```

+### Reusing `equals(other: Any?)`

+Another important design decision is to keep using the well-known `equals`
+overload that takes `Any?` as parameter type, inherited from `Any`.
+There are several advantages to this choice.

+First of all, we do not need to change our code generation strategy,
+`x == y` keeps resolving to that `equals` overload in all cases.

+This choice also leads to better integration with existing code – both in
+multiplatform code that is actualized to Java classes, and in terms of binary
+interface of existing classes.
+In particular, you can add equality bounds to
+existing classes without breaking binary compatibility.

 ### Other design decisions

 **No multiversal equality.** One important design choice in this proposal is to